ianhomer/dotfiles/README.md

     dotme

-#set foldcolumn=2 Why?
+# Why?

 This dotfiles configuration is based about my prefered way of working to streamline distraction free coding.
 This includes:

+* brew - package managerr
-* vi - file editing
+* fish - friendly interactive shell
 * git - source control
 * iterm - terminal
-* brew - package managerr
+* vi - file editing

 It is also useful if you install a windows manager, e.g. Magnet.